ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 These can be placed on basic 3D objects like ViroBox, ViroQuad and ViroSphere.
 Complex Viro3DObjects can have multiple materials.

-####
-// todo: animations
+#### Move them around with Animations
+Our scenes are still lacking motion.
+That's where [animations](https://docs.viromedia.com/docs/animation) come in handy.

+{% highlight javascript %}
+ViroAnimations.registerAnimations({
+	animateImage:{properties:{scaleX:1.0, scaleY:0.6},
+				  easing:"Bounce", duration: 5000}});
+{% endhighlight %}
+{% highlight javascript %}
+<ViroImage source={require('./res/myimage.jpg')}
+		   position={[0, -1, -2]}
+		   animation={{name:'animateImage', run:true}}/>
+{% endhighlight %}
+Animations change the numerical value of properties over time.
+Typically this is used for the position and scale properties but it can just as well be used for color values or other numerical values.
+There are 5 easing types: Linear, EaseIn, EaseOut, EaseInEaseOut and Bounce.
+These represent how the values change over time.

 #### Control the scene with a ViroController
 With all of the above we can create an awesome scene but we can't interact with it yet.
-The ViroController provides us the ability to interact with our scene.
+The [ViroController](https://docs.viromedia.com/docs/virocontroller) provides us the ability to interact with our scene.
 {% highlight javascript %}
 <ViroController
 reticleVisibility={true}